ESKYoung/PRC-Data-Wrangling/README.md

 1. Get all the `CSP Name`s from the dataset (ideally after [unifying names](/README.md#unifying-names));
 2. Put the data under a column labelled `CSP Name`;
 3. Create a second column labelled `Mapped CSP`;
-4. Manually assign the merged CSP name for each unique CSP name;
+4. Manually assign the merged CSP name for each unique CSP name in the `Mapped CSP` column;
 5. Save the file as a `.csv` file in the `01 Raw Data` folder; and
 6. Enter the file name in this code block: `kMergedCSP <- "[file name].csv"`